flexflow/FlexFlow/lib/utils/include/utils/graph/README.md

 FlexFlow's graph library very intentionally attempts to balance performance and ease of use.
 The graph library aims to have a very simple external interface that is highly decoupled from the underlying representations, so performance and internal implementations can be tuned and modified over time without breaking the code that uses the library.
-Because FlexFlow's graphs are not on the scale of machine memory or not so large that single traversals takes nontrivial time, the graph library intentially avoids performance opportunites that would expose many of these performance aspects to user code.
+Because FlexFlow's graphs are not on the scale of machine memory or not so large that single traversals takes nontrivial time, the graph library intentionally avoids performance opportunities that would expose many of these performance aspects to user code.
-Of course, there are also some optimizations that simply have not been done due to time constraints: for example, algorithms currently are able to be specialized for the underlyign representation being used, but this could be added without modifying the user-side interface.
+Of course, there are also some optimizations that simply have not been done due to time constraints: for example, algorithms currently are able to be specialized for the underlying representation being used, but this could be added without modifying the user-side interface.

 ## Usage